cjus/qcypher/README.md

     .then(resolve, reject);
 ```

-When qCypher detects a Neo4j error is rejects its promise allowing you to capture the results in the reject handler as shown above.
+When qCypher detects a Neo4j error it rejects its promise allowing you to capture the results in the reject handler as shown above.

-If you console log the error using `console.log('error', JSON.stringify(error));`
+You can console log the error using `console.log('error', JSON.stringify(error));`

 Here we see clues to the cause of the problem.
 Note, that the information returned in the `message` is the same returned in the Cypher web browser console.